-Even if you are not enrolled for dependent coverage, Citi will pay benefits under the Health Benefit Plan (self-funded plans) for your newborn child from birth through 31 days.
-(Note: This eligibility provision does not apply to all insured plans; therefore, you should contact your "Health care plans offered by Citi" for details.)
-However, if you have coverage under any of the Plans, you must report this qualified status change to the Citi Benefits Center within 31 days of the child's birth to add the child to your coverage.
+Even if you are not enrolled for dependent coverage, Citi will pay benefits under the Citigroup Health Benefit Plan (self-funded plans) for your newborn child from birth through 31 days.
+(Note: This eligibility provision does not apply to all insured plans; therefore, you should contact your plan for details.)
+However, if you have coverage under any of the plan options, you must report this qualified status change to the Citi Benefits Center within 31 days of the child's birth to add the child to your coverage.

-If you do not report the addition of your child during the first 31 days, benefits will not be payable for the child after the 31 days following the date of the child's birth, and, generally, you will have to wait until the next annual enrollment period to enroll the child in the Plans unless another qualifying event occurs that would permit coverage to begin at an earlier time.
+If you do not report the addition of your child during the first 31 days, benefits will not be payable for the child after the 31 days following the date of the child's birth, and, generally, you will have to wait until the next annual enrollment period to enroll the child in a plan option unless another qualifying event occurs that would permit coverage to begin at an earlier time.
 In this case, no payment will be made for any day of confinement, treatment, services, or supplies given to the child after the initial 31 days after the child's birth.
-No other benefit or provision of the Health Benefit Plan will apply to the child.
+No other benefits will be paid on behalf of the child.